Maurice "Rocket" Richard Trophy

-The Maurice "Rocket" Richard Trophy, also known as the Rocket Richard Trophy, is awarded annually to the leading goal scorer in the National Hockey League (NHL).
+The Maurice "Rocket" Richard Trophy, also known as the Rocket Richard Trophy, is awarded annually to the leading goal scorer in the National Hockey League (NHL), for goals scored during the regular season and excluding the playoffs.
 It was donated to the NHL by the Montreal Canadiens in and is named in honour of legendary Montreal Canadiens right winger Maurice "Rocket" Richard.
-First won by Teemu Selanne, it is currently held by Leon Draisaitl, who scored 52 goals during the 2024–25 NHL season.
+First won by Teemu Selanne, it is currently held by Nathan MacKinnon, who scored 53 goals during the 2025–26 NHL season.